New York Land for Sale

 New York Land Information

-LandWatch data lists $16 billion of New York land parcels and ranches for sale.
-With tens of thousands of properties and rural land for sale in the state, LandWatch boasts a combined 262,043 acres of New York land for sale.
-The average price of New York land listings and rural property for sale is $900,896.
+Recent data from LandWatch shows $16 billion of rural properties, ranches, hunting land and other rural acreage for sale in New York.
+With tens of thousands of properties and rural land for sale in the state, LandWatch boasts a total of 255,668 acres of New York land for sale.
+The average price of land parcels for sale in New York is $891,666.
 New York's agricultural economy is diverse, with top products including dairy, apples, grapes, and maple syrup.
 The state's favorable climate and rich soil also support the production of corn, soybeans, and various vegetables.
 Additionally, New York is known for its wine, craft beverages, and agritourism industry.
 Agriculture is a significant contributor to the state's economy.
-In terms of landmass, New York is the country's 27th-largest state, covering an area of 54,475 square miles (35 million acres).
-Wildlife to be found on land for sale in New York include whitetail deer, turkey, geese, bear, grouse, and quail.
-Fishermen have their pick of bass, pike, trout, walleye, catfish, and salmon.
+In terms of size, New York is the country's 27th-largest state, encompassing 54,475 square miles (35 million acres).
+Game species to be found on land for sale in New York include whitetail deer, turkey, geese, bear, grouse, and quail.
+Anglers can enjoy casting for bass, pike, trout, walleye, catfish, and salmon.

 New York's hunting land spans over 4 million acres of public lands like state forests and wildlife management areas.
 The state is known for its populations of white-tailed deer, black bear, and wild turkey, as well as small game species like rabbit and squirrel.
 Additionally, New York's conservation efforts and hunting regulations support sustainable wildlife populations and outdoor recreation.